 While many colleges and universities are adjusting (and must continue to do so), “federal and state higher education policy must also change to meet these students’ unique needs and help them succeed,” he argues.

 He outlines the changing demographics:

-- Only about half of today’s students fit into the age range that characterizes the outdated idea of traditional college students — those between ages 17 and 21
+- Only about half of today’s modern college students fit into the age range that characterizes the outdated idea of traditional college students — those between ages 17 and 21

 - More than a quarter are between 22 and 29

 - Another 20 percent are 30 or older

 - A quarter are handling a full course load while holding down full-time work